‘Underground Comedian’ is a phrase I coined to describe being a comedian who is new, alternative, and not successful.

 - Note: Get there early, doors normally open 1 hour earlier.

-- Note: If you are one of Louie’s always-late brothers, show starts 4 hours earlier.
+- Note: If you are one of my always-late brothers, show starts 4 hours earlier.

-Louie Christie is an elusive beast, and catching one of his stand-up comedy gigs is a rare prize.
+I’m an elusive beast, and catching one of my stand-up comedy gigs is a rare prize.